TinyWebEx/common/CONTRIBUTING.md

 ### Further notes

 * Please try to use the typographically correct characters of your language.
-E.g. use the Unicode char `…` instead of `...`.
+E.g. use the Unicode char `…` instead of `...` for three dots.
 * See also [how to credit yourself in the localization file](#translator-credit-inside-of-add-on).

 ## Coding